mergin/angular-material-seed/README.md

 # AngularMaterialSeed

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
+This project was created as a seed project and as example application for Angular starting with version 17.3.0.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` or `npm run start:aot` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding